 When is the best time to go abroad?

-Business students go abroad as soon as the summer after freshman year of study and through second semester of their senior years of study.
-Traveling earlier in your course of study can provide more flexibility in choosing courses that you really want to take frees students to take the internships that they need to be competitive for jobs when they graduate.
-The best time to study abroad will depend on your area of study, academic goals, and preferences.
+Business students go abroad as soon as the summer after freshman year of study and through second semester of their senior year of study.
+Traveling earlier in your course of study can provide more flexibility in choosing courses that you really want to take and frees students to take the internships that they need to be competitive for jobs when they graduate.
+The best time to study abroad will depend on your area of study, academic goals and preferences.

 Can I study abroad and still graduate on time?

 If you plan carefully, studying abroad should not delay your graduation.
-However, it is important to be proactive and being thinking about your education abroad plans as soon as possible to avoid potential problems.
-Business students will directly with the Office of International Business Studies to plan their education abroad experience.
-In addition, winter break, spring break, and summer programs can almost always provide education abroad experiences with no impact on your regular course of study.
+However, it is important to be proactive and begin thinking about your education abroad plans as soon as possible to avoid potential problems.
+Business students will work directly with the Office of International Business Studies to plan their education abroad experience.
+In addition, winter break, spring break and summer programs can almost always provide education abroad experiences with no effect on your regular course of study.

 When should I start applying to study abroad?

-After you attend a Study Abroad 101 session, schedule an appointment to meet with Professor Smith or Mr. Lawson.
-They will review your education abroad options and guide you through the initial decision and applications phase.
-You must meet with Professor Smith or Mr. Lawson before you apply to study abroad.
-The deadline to apply for study abroad in Spring 2018 is October 1, 2017.
-The deadline to study in Summer 2018, Fall 2018, or the 2018-2019 academic year is March 1, 2018.
+After you attend a Study Abroad 101 session, schedule an appointment with us.
+The staff will review your education abroad options and guide you through the initial decision and applications phase.
+You must meet with us before you apply to study abroad.
+The deadline to apply for study abroad in spring 2020 is October 1.
+The deadline to study in summer or fall is March 1.

 Can students with disabilities apply for study abroad programs?